htw-imi-showtime/showtime-website/content/ss22/master/m6-allmende-2/features.md

 {{</section>}}

 {{<section title="Species Detection">}}
-With advanced Deep Learning Technology you can identify your discoveries via your own pictures.
+With advanced Deep Learning Technology you can identify over 4000 Species!
 Just upload your picture and choose a catagory and within seconds you get possible species with their propabilities.
 {{</section>}}